WECAN training program on

 - learned from examples we already have, and the challenges they experienced

-- developed methodological knowledge how to implement evidence based advocacy
+- developed methodological knowledge on how to implement evidence-based advocacy

 - understood the publishing process and know how to publish data of patient-led research, or be involved in the publication or review of clinician-led research

-- received coaching on developing a strategy for evidence-based advocacy in their WECAN member organisation
+- received coaching on developing a strategy for evidence-based advocacy in their WECAN member organization

-- developed a concrete project idea on evidence-based advocacy in their WECAN member organisation
+- developed a concrete project idea on evidence-based advocacy in their WECAN member organization

-This WECAN expert training programme is hosted by EUPATI Germany on behalf of WECAN.
+This WECAN expert training program is hosted by EUPATI Germany on behalf of WECAN.
 Funding was obtained from the following industry and non-industry funders.
 Supporters had no role in course development.